andre-nguyen/dense_new/README.md

+# DVI-SLAM (Dense Visual-Inertial SLAM)
+This repository is an adaptation of the code presented by Yonggen Ling and Shaojie Shen in their paper "A Dense Visual-Inertial Fusion Method for Aggressive Motion Tracking".
+This code was later run on their Matrice 100 quadrotor.
+The aim here is to generalize this code to be adaptable to any kind of set up.

+# Previous readme below

 This is the webpage of the open-source packages of our paper submitted to ICRA2016.
 Our implementation of dense tracking is built on the top of the open-source and vectorized implementation of [1].
 Our package is compatible with the standard driver of VI-Sensor and ROS version of indigo.
 OpenCV is needed.

 The high resolution video of our submitted paper is: http://1drv.ms/1QlCTbl

 If you can not visit Microsoft Onedrive, please add
 "
 134.170.108.26 onedrive.live.com
 134.170.109.48 skyapi.onedrive.live.com